Santa Claus (1959 film)

-Santa Claus (sometimes also known as Santa Claus vs. the Devil) is a 1959 Mexican fantasy film directed by Rene Cardona and co-written with Adolfo Torres Portillo.
-In the film, Santa Claus works in outer space and battles with a demon named Pitch, sent to Earth by Lucifer to ruin Christmas by killing Santa and "making all the children of the Earth do evil".
+Santa Claus (sometimes also known as Santa Claus vs. the Devil) is a 1959 Mexican fantasy film directed by René Cardona and co-written with Adolfo Torres Portillo.
+In the film, Santa Claus works in outer space and battles with a demon named Pitch, sent to Earth by Lucifer to ruin Christmas by exposing Santa to the public and "making all the children of the Earth do evil".

-A dubbed and slightly edited English-language cut was produced for United States markets in 1960 under the direction of Ken Smith.
-Its lampooning on a 1993 episode of Mystery Science Theater 3000 brought the film to a wider recognition and cult status.
+In 1960, a slightly edited English language dubbing of the film was produced for release in the United States by K. Gordon Murray.
+The film achieved wider recognition and a cult following after it was lampooned on a 1993 episode of Mystery Science Theater 3000.

 Plot

-On December 24, Santa prepares for his yearly journey at his Toyland castle in space.
+On 24 December, Santa prepares for his yearly journey at his Toyland castle in space.
 He plays the organ while his children helpers from all over the world sing.
 Meanwhile, in Hell, Lucifer instructs his chief demon Pitch to travel to Earth and turn the children of the world against Santa (or else he will, as punishment, eat chocolate ice cream).

 In a busy marketplace, Pitch attempts to convince five children to "make Santa Claus angry": Lupita, a poor girl; Billy, the son of wealthy but negligent parents; and three troublemaking brothers.
 Pitch fails at convincing Lupita to steal a doll from a vendor, but succeeds in convincing the brothers to break a shop window.
 Santa's child workers alert him to these events.

 Unable to travel to Earth before nightfall on Christmas Eve, he instead uses equipment to watch Pitch and the children.
 One device allows him to view Lupita's dream, induced by Pitch, in which she is tormented by life-sized dancing dolls who entice her to steal.
 He also listens as the three brothers plot to break into Billy's home and steal his presents.
 They also attempt to write a letter to Santa claiming they have been good, but Santa's voice informs them that he can see all that they do.

 Merlin the wizard, Santa's most trusted assistant, gives Santa a sleep inducing powder and a flower that allows him to disappear.
 He then retrieves a magic key that will open any door on Earth and prepares his mechanical reindeer.
 On Earth, the three rude boys plot to capture and enslave Santa.
 Meanwhile, Lupita and her mother say a prayer and Lupita says that she has wished for two dolls, one of which she will give to the Baby Jesus.